Boltby North Yorkshire

 Boltby village hall walker & cyclist facilities.

-The Village Hall is open daily giving access to toilets and also tea and coffee making facilities.
-You are welcome to enjoy a place to eat your sandwiches and to read our display about the history of the Village.
-Several times a year we hold pop up cafes.
-For more information contact Jean West on 01845 537076
+The Village Hall is open daily giving access to a toilet and also tea and coffee making facilities.
+You are welcome to enjoy a place to eat your sandwiches and to read our superb display about the history of the Village.
+Several times a year we also hold pop up cafes.
+For more information on bookings contact Sheila Ashby on 01845 537392

 Boltby Trekking Centre "Our rides range from 30 minute introductory rides for children, to 1 and 2 hour treks.
 These are rides are available all year round, in the summer we run longer trail rides."